ciarand/guzzle-docs/tour/using_services.rst

     * extends: The name of a previously defined service to extend from
     * params: Associative array of parameters to pass to the factory method of the service it is instantiated

-The first client defined, ``abstract.foo``, is an **abstract client** that can be used by other clients to share configuration values among a number of clients.
-This can be useful when clients share the same username and password.
+The first client defined, ``abstract.foo``, is used as a placeholder of shared configuration values.
+Any service extending abstract.foo will inherit its params.
+As an example, this can be useful when clients share the same username and password.

 The next client, ``bar``, extends from ``abstract.foo`` using the ``extends`` attribute referencing the client from which to extend.
 Additional parameters can be merged into the original service definition when extending a parent service.
 Each client that you intend to instantiate must specify a ``class`` attribute that references the full class name of the client being created.